-Article info Abstract
+Received: 05/06/2023

-Article type: Research article Abstract
+Accepted: 08/08/2023

-Received: 05/06/2023 Accepted: 08/08/2023 Professional identity is considered as one of the main mechanisms of each educational system including English language teaching (ELT) in Iran.
+Professional identity is considered as one of the main mechanisms of each educational system including English language teaching (ELT) in Iran.
 The primary intention of this exploration was to devise qualitative and quantitative modeling of EFL teachers' professional identity.
 In so doing, it benefited from a sequential mixed methods design.
 As the study sample, three groups of participants were selected.
 The first cluster comprised 50 male and female (25 novice and 25 experienced) EFL teachers who were interviewed in the qualitative segment for the purpose of model development.
 The second group included 100 male and female (50 novice and 50 experienced) EFL teachers who partook in the pilot study (i.e., exploratory factor analysis).
 The third group included 300 male and female (150 novice and 150 experienced) EFL teachers who participated in the quantitative section of the study (i.e., confirmatory factor analysis).
 All three groups were selected using convenience sampling.
 To collect the data, a semi-structured interview and a researcher-made questionnaire were used.
-Data analysis was conducted through thematic analysis, and Cronbach's alpha test.
+Data analysis was conducted through thematic analysis and structural equation modeling (SEM) (using exploratory confirmatory factor analysis), and Cronbach's alpha test.
 The results of data analysis led to the proposition of a qualitative and a quantitative model of professional identity.
-As shown by the results, the proposed qualitative and quantitative models consist of two main categories.
-Moreover, the results showed that the proposed models enjoy an acceptable level of validity and reliability and hence have certain implications for the field of ELT.
-Keywords: Identity, Professional Development, Professional Identity, Teacher
+As shown by the results, the proposed qualitative reliability and hence have certain implications for the field of ELT.